 Hermanville is a tiny town located in the state of Mississippi.
 With a population of 692 people and just one neighborhood, Hermanville is the 194th largest community in Mississippi.

-When you are in Hermanville, you'll notice that it is more blue-collar than most other communities in America.
-60.87% of Hermanville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hermanville is generally considered to be a blue-collar town.
+60.87% of the Hermanville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hermanville is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Hermanville who work in management occupations (14.13%), maintenance occupations (13.04%), and food service (11.96%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.60% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.